nicolasdespres/pyloc/README.md

 # Welcome to pyloc

-_pyloc_ prints the location of a any python object on your file-system.
+_pyloc_ prints the location of the definition a any python object in your file-system.

 # Examples